bloom-works/discovery-playbook/sections/design-and-refine.md

 Use "<a href="https://www.designkit.org/methods/how-might-we.html" target="_blank" rel="noopener noreferrer">how might we</a>" questions as a prompt to turn insights into actions.
 This links your recommendations to the insights you’ve uncovered.
 You may want to take this further.
 Ideation workshops can hold space for big picture thinking.
 From there, you can rank solutions and implement constraints.

 To prioritize recommendations, consider which would have the biggest impact.
-Some ways to rank impact would be:
+Here are some ways to rank impact:
-- Ease or speed of implementation,
+- Ease or speed of implementation
-- which pain points are addressed,
+- Which pain points are addressed
-- who or how many people benefit,
+- Who or how many people benefit
 - What reduces the cost of delay of something continuing on as is
 - What resources the client has to act on suggestions near and longer term
 - What requires coordination between departments and what action are highly autonomous
-- what momentum can be generated.
+- What momentum can be generated

 Consider <a href="https://doteveryone.org.uk/project/consequence-scanning/" target="_blank" rel="noopener noreferrer">consequence scanning</a> to explore the intended and unintended consequences of recommendations.